ContainerSSH/agent/USAGE.md

     ./agent MODE [OPTIONS]

-Currently, the agent has one mode:
+Currently, the agent has the following modes:

 `console`
 : This mode will take care of console-related activities.

+`signal`
+: This mode will send a signal to a process.

 ---